zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This is English as a Second Language Podcast episod e 1,108.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
-Become a member of  ESL Podcast, or take a look at some of our ESL Podcast Courses which you c an buy and download the very same day – nothing to wait for.
+Become a member of  ESL Podcast, or take a look at some of our ESL Podcast Courses which you can buy and download the very same day – nothing to wait for.

 On this episode, we have a dialogue between Sydney and Isaac about exchanging money when you travel.
 Let’s get started .